counterfactual/monorepo/README.md

 State deposit is stored in a [multisig wallet](./contracts/MinimumViableMultisig.sol).
 Apps are installed by signing [commitments](./contracts/delegateTargets/ConditionalTransfer.sol) from the multisig.
 Deterministic addressing for counterfactually instantiated objects is provided through a [registry](./contracts/Registry.sol).

-For a more detailed description of contract architecture, please see [ARCHITECTURE.md](./ARCHITECTURE.md).
+For a more detailed description of contract architecture, please see [the specs repository](https://github.com/counterfactual/specs/tree/master/contracts).

 ### Security